davidsantiago/perforate/README.md

 ## News

+* Released version 0.2.3, which updates for latest Leiningen 2 preview versions.

 * Released version 0.2.2, which adds the defcase-fn convenience macro.
 Should be nicer to use instead of defcase* for cases with no cleanup functions.

 * Released version 0.2.1, which fixes the (previously) completely broken defcase macro.